gjone124/se_project_react/README.md

 **Stage 1 (Sprint 10)**

-Terminal Scripts Needed To Run Stage 1 Program:
+Terminal Scripts Needed To Run Stage 1 (Sprint 10) Program:

 1)npm run dev

-For the 1st stage of the project in Sprint 10 (Introduction to React.js), we were given an adaptive web design through figma.com ( [link to Stage 1 Figma](https://www.figma.com/file/F03bTb81Pw8IDPj5Y9rc5i/Sprint-10-%7C-WTWR) ) and we were told to replicate the web page from scratch using HTML, CSS, and JSX.
+For the 1st stage of the project in Sprint 10 (Introduction to React.js), we were given an adaptive web design through figma.com ( [link to Stage 1 (Sprint 10) Figma](https://www.figma.com/file/F03bTb81Pw8IDPj5Y9rc5i/Sprint-10-%7C-WTWR) ) and we were told to replicate the web page from scratch using HTML, CSS, and JSX.

-The first stage involves:
+The first stage (Sprint 10) involves:

 1)calling weather information from the OpenWeather API